I love music.

 1984.
 I am 25.

 I read Myra MacPherson’s book, Long Time Passing – Vietnam & The Haunted Generation.
 It remains on my shelf.
-The book is 700 pages combined sociological study and biography as she interviews Vets.
-Her words, their stories, provide a different education.
+The book is 700 pages combining a sociological study and biography as she interviews Vets.
+Her words telling their stories, provide a different education.